fauna-labs/faunadb-auth-skeleton-with-auth0/README.md

 ### Set up the Auth0 resources

 In order for this to work we need Auth0 resources, more specifically an **Application** and **API**.
-The finer details are beyond the scope of this README since an extensive tutorial has been written that goes along with this repository to set these up (todo, insert link) but in case you are familiar with Auth0, you will need:
+The finer details are beyond the scope of this README since an [extensive tutorial has been written](https://fauna.com/blog/setting-up-sso-authentication-in-fauna-with-auth0) that goes along with this repository to set these up but in case you are familiar with Auth0, you will need:

 1. An Auth0 **Application**, for which the client ID will need to be assigned to the `REACT_APP_LOCAL___AUTH0_CLIENTID` variable  in `frontend/.env.local `